creativo-pty/creativo-pty-webpage/README.md

 in the CLI console.
 If you are new to Git, you can read [this guide][git-guide] or you can [follow this fifteen minute tutorial][git-tutorial].

-3.  **Clone this Repository**: You can follow [this guide][clone-repository] to learn how to clone a repository from GitHub.
+3.  **Fork this Repository**: First, click on the **Fork** button at the top of this repository, then you can follow [this guide][clone-repository] to learn how to clone the repository from GitHub.
 In the CLI console, move the current working directory to where you want to clone this repository to.
 You can check the command required to do this in [the guide][setup-console] about setting up the console from before.

 4.  **Install Node.js and NPM**: First, check if you have [Node.js][node] installed by running `node -v` in the CLI console.
 If anything but the version